Elasmobranchii (hajar och rockor) (sharks and rays)

 Length at first maturity / Size / Vikt / Age

 Exhibit ovoviparity (aplacental viviparity), with embryos feeding initially on yolk, then receiving additional nourishment from the mother by indirect absorption of uterine fluid enriched with mucus, fat or protein through specialised structures (Ref.
 50449).
 Distinct pairing with embrace (Ref.
 205).
 Distinct pairing with embrace (Ref.
 205).
-Bears 3 to 5 young in the summer (Ref.
-5578).
-Size at birth about 21 (Ref.58048) - 28 cm WD (Ref.
-6871).
+Bears up to 7 young (Ref.
+5578, 12951).

 Fiskeri: kommersiell; sportfisk: ja; Akvarium: Kommersiell